-If you’re not a natural blonde, all that lightening and bleaching takes a toll on your tresses.
-Choosing toners that have conditioning and hydrating ingredients built-in not only will help strengthen your strands, but also will have the added benefit of upping the shine factor of your hair, too.
+If you’re not a natural blonde, all that lightening and bleaching takes a toll on your hair.
+Choosing toners that have conditioning and hydrating ingredients built in not only will help strengthen your hair but will also have the added benefit of upping the shine factor of your hair, too.

 What does toner do for blonde hair?